betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 If tasks are not managed, they can wind up being left undone or, maybe worse, done without respect for priorities.
 In turn, this can hurt longer term goals.

-For many, the tactile act of checking tasks off as done or moving tasks across a project board (e.g. Kanban) has great appeal because it provides a sense of progress.
+For many, the tactile acts of checking tasks off as done or moving tasks across a project board (e.g. Kanban) have great appeal because it provides a sense of progress.

 #### What goes in to task management?